PlasmaControl/PyRCN/docs/source/getting_started.rst

 how the reservoir and input matrix are built, how the readout matrix is trained, and how to evaluate your model to find the best parameters.
 All these aspects of reservoir computing are covered in the following tutorials:

-- :doc:`tutorials <tutorial>`, to go deeper into ReservoirPy API and see more realistc examples and applications
+- :doc:`Tutorials <tutorial>`, to go deeper into ReservoirPy API and see more realistc examples and applications